Delhi riots: Cannot file separate FIRs for same incident, says HC as it quashes four of five cases

 “It is also to be noted that most of the houses in the said compound belong to the same family and were owned by different members of the family after being divided by their forefathers,” the High Court said.

-The judge said the FIRs were identical to each other and that any evidence found against the accused can be placed on record in the main case.
+The judge said the FIRs were identical and that any evidence found against the accused could be placed on record in the main case.